Associate, Environment Illinois

-Los Angeles, California — As biodiversity continues its decline, a new report highlights key projects that are working to reconnect nature through “wildlife corridors.”
-The report, released by Environment California Research & Policy Center on Thursday, offers replicable examples of how human-made barriers can be modified to allow animals to safely traverse through natural corridors between habitats.
+CHICAGO– As biodiversity continues its decline, a new report highlights key projects that are working to reconnect nature through “wildlife corridors,” including a bird sanctuary in the heart of Chicago that provides stopover habitat for hundreds of bird species during their annual migrations.
+The report, released by Environment Illinois Research & Education Center on Thursday, offers replicable examples of how human-made barriers can be modified to allow animals to safely traverse through natural corridors between habitats.

-“For too long a labyrinth of roads, fences and sprawl has penned animals into smaller and smaller habitats,” said Ben Grundy, Campaign Associate with Environment California Research & Policy Center.
+“For too long a labyrinth of roads, fences and sprawl has penned animals into smaller and smaller habitats,” said Wendy Wendlandt, president of Environment America Research & Policy Center.
 “The key now is to connect these small habitat ‘islands’ through corridors.
 Doing so can give wildlife the space they need to hunt, mate and migrate.”

-Specifically, the report focuses on seven different types of wildlife corridor projects in the United States:
+In addition to the Burnham Wildlife Corridor, the report highlights six different types of wildlife corridor projects in the United States: